djbender/pipes/README.md

 basic problem... turning some form of user input into some kind of output... usually a string of HTML.

-We see the concepts of data processing and transformation to be a better fit for the web than the approach of data modeling as the central abstraction to solve web app problems with.
+I see the concepts of data processing and transformation to be a better fit for the web than the approach of data modeling as the central abstraction to solve web app problems with.